 A popular way to offer investors enticing securities is via a “convertible security.”
-A convertible security is normally a bond or note or sometimes a preferred share or stock of which will be ‘converted” at a later date to equity.
-Typically, the one who buys the convertible securities can determine when he/she converts the securities to equity.
+A convertible security is normally a bond or note or sometimes a preferred share or stock which will be ‘converted” at a later date to equity.
+Typically, the buyer of convertible securities can determine when they convert the securities to equity.
 In other scenarios the company can control when the debt is converted.
 Our team at Prospectus.com can assist with consultation, writing and drafting of a prospectus or offering memorandum for convertible securities.
 We can give you insight as to the most suitable offer to make.
-We help the issuing company with peace of mind by structuring a safe deal, yet simultaneously incentivize investors for the issuance.
+We help the issuing company with peace of mind by structuring a safe deal, yet simultaneously incenting investors for the issuance.

 Who Issues Convertible Bonds or Convertible Notes

 Many companies in the private placement market issue convertible debt.
 It is a solid method to raise capital in lieu of a public stock offering or having to obtain bank financing.
 In theory – and it always depends on who you are speaking to – issuing convertible debt is more attractive than “regular” debt (no conversion) and therefore companies that issue convertible notes or convertible bonds raise capital faster than those that issue debt without such sweeteners.
 Convertible securities generally convert to equity at a fixed rate into common shares or common stock.
 This may include caps and voting right provisions, dilution clauses and a host of other limitations.